Akron Divorce Lawyer

 - Either party was already married to another person at the time of the marriage;

 - Wilful absence of the other spouse for one year;

 - Habitual drunkenness;

-- Imprisonment of your spouse at the time of filing;
+- Imprisonment of the other spouse at the time of the filing; or

 - Spousal support

 - Division of real property